 - Not suitable for kittens

-While most of the other products on this list come in powder form, VetriScience probiotic chews are tasty, duck-flavoured treats!
+While most of the other products on this list come in powder form, VetriScience probiotic chews are tasty, duck-flavored treats!

 While cats that don’t enjoy treats (there are like, two cats in the world who don’t like treats, right??) might reject this type of probiotic, food-motivated pets won’t be able to get enough of them.